 - Microbial products must exhibit a sufficiently long shelf life.
 This includes stability throughout the production, packaging, storage, and transport processes.

 - Furthermore, actual biotic interactions with the native environment present a major challenge to any applied bacterial strains.
-It is not unusual, that the number of cells of introduced bacterial strains decline after the application to non-sterile soil because the bacteria are out-competed by indigenous microbes.
+It is not unusual, that the number of cells of introduced bacterial strains declines after the application to non-sterile soil because the bacteria are out-competed by indigenous microbes.

 - Obviously, already the production process causes pre-application stress factors which can lower the number of viable cells delivered to the field and therefore makes this problem even worse.
 The lower the number of viable cells delivered to the field, the less likely is a successful application at the target.
 Therefore, a mild formulation process is essential.